Barry Trotz: Executive career

-On February 26, 2023, it was announced that Trotz would replace David Poile as general manager of the Nashville Predators on July 1, 2023.
+It was announced that Trotz would replace David Poile as general manager of the Nashville Predators on July 1, 2023.

 Personal life

 Trotz resides in Nashville, Tennessee, with his wife and one of their four children.
-The family previously resided in Brentwood, Tennessee, Clarendon, Virginia, and Garden City, New York.
+The family previously resided in Brentwood, Tennessee; Clarendon, Virginia; and Garden City, New York.

 An active member of the Nashville community, Trotz won the Community Spirit Award in 2005 for various charitable works, including donating $500 to My Friends' House (a United Way agency) for each Nashville victory through several seasons; serving as an active board member for the Williamson County YMCA and the United Way; working closely with Best Buddies of Tennessee, a nonprofit organization dedicated to establishing a global volunteer movement that creates opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities.

 Trotz was named to the Portland Pirates Hall of Fame in 2005, and to the University of Manitoba Hall of Fame in 2001.